Edited text from info plates.

 premier export product.
 Anyway pig iron was only a step on the

-way for iron productions and profitability raised cinsiderably
+way for iron productions and profitability raised considerably

-if it was reworked to plates or bars.
-Sweden was forced to buy
+when it was reworked to plates or bars.
+Before Sweden was forced to buy

-these product as long as it wasn't produced localy.
+these products as long as it wasn't produced localy.
 Gustav

 vasa undserstodd this and he started so called Royal works,